ashishsen003/blog-app/README.md

 1. Visit the website and browse through the posts.
 2. Sign up with your Google account or create a new account.
+3. You can upload and change your profile picture.
-3. Explore the dark mode and light mode themes.
+4. Explore the dark mode and light mode themes.
-4. Leave comments on posts and like other user's comments.
+5. Leave comments on posts and like other user's comments.
-5. Access the admin dashboard by logging in with the following credentials:
+6. Access the admin dashboard by logging in with the following credentials:
    - **Email:** admin@gmail.com
    - **Password:** admin@blog
-6. In admin dashboard you can create a new post and can see all the users, posts and comments
+7. In admin dashboard you can create a new post and can see all the users, posts and comments

 ## Image Upload with Firebase